Keyboard shortcuts

 Virtual Machine (VM)

 Instructions are hardware and vendor specific.
 That is, an Intel CPU instructions are different from AMD CPU.
-A VM abstracts away details of the underlying hardware or operating system so that programs translated/compiled into the VM language becomes platform agnostic.
+A Virtual Machine (VM) abstracts away details of the underlying hardware or operating system so that programs translated/compiled into the VM language becomes platform agnostic.
 A famous example is the Java Virtual Machine (JVM) which translates/compiles Java programs to JVM language aka Java Bytecode.
 Therefore, if you have a valid Java Bytecode and Java Runtime Environment (JRE) in your system, you can execute the Bytecode, regardless on what platform it was compiled on.

 Bytecode